 You’re asked for your ID and check your wallet.
 The sensation of panic starts in your stomach and spreads from your head to toes.
 What should you do if you lose your driver’s license while away from home?

-Your driver’s license, after all, is that vital travel tool that not only grants access to your rental car and your flight but smooths your entrance to hotels, bars, and any number of situations.
+Your driver’s license, after all, is a vital travel tool.
+It not only grants access to your rental car and your flight but smooths your entrance to hotels, bars, and any number of situations.
 Still, losing yours on a trip doesn’t necessary push you off the grid.
 The first step is to take a few breaths and regroup.
 Here’s how to get your problem solved: